Tsuta 蔦 in Tokyo Japan which is the world’s first and only Michelin-starred ramen eatery, has opened its first overseas outpost in Singapore.

 While it is known as a “ramen” store, Tsuta would prefer to call its offerings Soba.

-Two basic ramen choices are available – the Shoyu Soba ($15.00) and Shio Soba ($15.00), inclusive of GST with no additional service charge.
+Two basic ramen choices are available in Singapore – the Shoyu Soba ($15.00) and Shio Soba ($15.00), inclusive of GST with no additional service charge.

 The noodles are ordered via a vending machine, the typical Japanese way, but in a more modernized form with the option of NETS, credit card and cash.